tarun7singh/Simple-Note-App/README.md

-# very-simple-note-app
+# A Simple Note App
- Very simple note app
+ A Very simple note app